Scholarships & funding

 Please see the Carnegie Trust website for full details.

-The Carnegie Vacation Scholarships aim to encourage undergraduates to develop their independent research skills.
-The Scheme is open to students enrolled on an undergraduate degree course at an eligible Scottish institution.
-Awards enable them to learn how to design and manage a research project and prepare for postgraduate study.
+The scheme is open to students from low-income households who are ordinarily resident in Scotland and enrolled on an undergraduate degree course at an eligible Scottish institution.
+Scholarships are intended to cover recipients living costs while they undertake their research, learning how to design and manage a self-developed project, gaining useful experience and skills in preparation for postgraduate study or the workplace.
 Students often see their research results published in academic journals or reported in conference presentations.
-Each year, the Trust organises a poster competition for Vacation Scholarship recipients to allow them to meet and network with each other.

 Chevening Scholarship